-In 2016, with respect to such Bridge Notes and associated Common Units and Bridge Note Warrants, the Company incurred total costs of \$133,289 (inclusive of \$15,712 representing fair value of 72,142 Advisor Warrants, to be issued by the Company at the time of the Qualified Equity Round); \$109,933 of such amount was recognized as a discount on the Bridge Notes and will be amortized over the maturity term of the Bridge Notes.
+During the year ended December 31, 2016, the Advisors sold Bridge Notes for the principal amount of \$561,105.
+With respect to such Bridge Notes and associated Common Units and Bridge Note Warrants, the Company incurred total costs of \$133,289 (inclusive of \$15,712 representing fair value of 72,142 Advisor Warrants, to be issued by the Company at the time of the Qualified Equity Round); \$109,933 of such amount was recognized as a discount on the Bridge Notes and will be amortized over the maturity term of the Bridge Notes.
 Based on the fair values of the financial instruments issued in connection with the Bridge Notes, the remaining amount was allocated as follows: \$9,282 to Common Units and \$14,014 to Bridge Note Warrants.
 The amount allocated to Common Units was netted against the related proceeds and the amount related to Bridge Note Warrants was expensed during the year ended December 31, 2016.